Programs & Initiatives

 TITLE II SANPRM

 In response to the U.S. Department of Justice's consideration of adopting specific technical standards for website accessibility under title II of the ADA, the NFB has gathered member comments regarding the importance of accessible websites.
-For more information about the SANPRM, please see this NFB webpage or read the full regulatory document here.
+For more information about the SANPRM, please read the full regulatory document here.

 Sprint IP Relay